Tuition Fees and Living Costs

 Minimum Living Costs Overall

-As a minimum, the University estimates that Home students should budget for a minimum of approximately £9,420 for accommodation and living costs in 2019-20, and that overseas students should allow for a minimum of £10,950.
+As a minimum, the University estimates that Home students should budget approximately £10,170 for accommodation and living costs in 2022-23, and that overseas students should allow for a minimum of £11,790.
 Each person's living costs will depend very much on personal circumstances and lifestyle, and may be significantly more than this.
 You should expect your accommodation and living costs to rise each year.